Oral Appliance for Sleep Apnea Dental Device Therapy

 Oral appliances for sleep apnea are often used as a substitute for CPAP or sleep apnea oral surgery.
 It is often used in conjunction with weight loss if the individual is overweight.
 Sleep apnea mouth guards are anti-snoring devices.
 They reduce airway turbulence and stop snoring.

-These custom sleep apnea mouthpieces, often called by the general public, ‘sleep apnea mouth guards’, are often most effective in sleep apnea patients who have mild or moderate sleep apnea.
+These custom sleep apnea mouthpieces, often called by the general public, ‘sleep apnea mouth guards’, are often most effective in sleep apnea patients who have mild or moderate obstructive sleep apnea.

 Benefits of Oral Appliance Therapy for Sleep Apnea